Bitnation Price Tops $0.0000 on Exchanges (XPAT)

-Bitnation (CURRENCY:XPAT) traded 0.5% higher against the US dollar during the 1 day period ending at 8:00 AM ET on December 29th.
-In the last week, Bitnation has traded down 0.5% against the US dollar.
-One Bitnation coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
-Bitnation has a market capitalization of $30,420.62 and $841.00 worth of Bitnation was traded on exchanges in the last day.
+Bitnation (CURRENCY:XPAT) traded down 0.2% against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on January 4th.
+One Bitnation coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+During the last week, Bitnation has traded 1% lower against the U.S. dollar.
+Bitnation has a total market capitalization of $30,373.91 and $330.00 worth of Bitnation was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.